archos-safe-t/connect/README.md

 ## Login

-Challenge-response authentication via TREZOR.
+Challenge-response authentication via Safe-T mini.
 To protect against replay attacks, you must use a server-side generated and randomized `challenge_hidden` for every attempt.
 You can also provide a visual challenge that will be shown on the device.